01 of 10

 Step 1: Prepare the Aquarium

-- Put the stand into place and level it, being sure to leave clearance for electrical connections and equipment.
+- Get it into position: Put the stand into place and level it.
+Be sure to leave clearance for electrical connections and equipment.

-- Clean the tank with freshwater and a soft cloth or sponge.
+- Clean the tank: Use fresh water and a soft cloth or sponge.

-- If you plan to cover the back of the tank, paint it a color you like, or apply a piece of manufactured vinyl aquarium background covering, do it now.
+- Add tank backing: You can paint the tank back a color you like or apply a piece of manufactured vinyl aquarium background covering.

-- If you have elected to use a sump, install it in the cabinet/stand at this time.
+- Install the sump: If you have elected to use a sump, install it and the sump-related equipment in the cabinet/stand.
 Quite often it is easier to insert the sump into the stand through the top than it is through the cabinet doors.
-If you haven't found a sump yet, a cheap, easy DIY sumps might work for you.
+If you have not found a sump yet, a cheap, easy DIY sump might work.

-- If your are going to install a DIY automatic top off system, do it before you install your sump (it is much easier than waiting until the sump is in the cabinet).
+- Install the top off system: If you are going to install a DIY automatic top off system, do it before you install your sump (it is much easier than waiting until the sump is in the cabinet).

-- Place the tank on the stand, using an under-pad for cushioning underneath if needed, and check to see that the tank is level.
+- Place the tank on the stand: If needed, use an under-pad for cushioning underneath and check to see that the tank is level.

 03 of 10